MicrosoftDocs/VBA-Docs/api/Excel.CalculatedMembers.md

  **Calculated Measures** have the following changes for Excel 2013:

-- They now use the method called CalculatedMembers.[CalculatedMembers.AddCalculatedMember Method (Excel)](Excel.calculatedmembers.addcalculatedmember.md).
+- They now use the method called CalculatedMembers.[CalculatedMembers.AddCalculatedMember method (Excel)](Excel.calculatedmembers.addcalculatedmember.md).

 - They now use the type [xlCalculatedMemberType enumeration (Excel)](Excel.xlCalculatedMemberType.md).